QuantasSupport/Quantas/README.md

 ```

 #### Visual Studio

-**Warning:** Running this simulator on Windows will result in deterministic behavior where randomness is expected, due to `srand` exhibiting non-standard behavior and only seeding the random values for a single thread upon invocation.
-(This behavior can appear even when using a Windows build of g++ as the compiler.)
-Use at your own risk.

 To use our simulator with the Visual Studio editor takes additional steps.
 First, you'll need to create an empty solution.